-I am a church consultant.
+At the time that I am writing this, I am a church consultant.
 In addition, I oversee an organization called the Society for Church Consulting which trains and certifies church consultants.
-In my world, church health assessments are a very big deal.
-Assessments are at the core of everything I do and how I try to design both training and experiences, so others can learn to do what I do or something similar.
+In my world, church health assessments are a big deal.
+Assessments are at the core of everything I do and how I try to design both training and other experiences for aspiring consultants.

-It is said that you shouldn't use the name of a thing in the definition of something you are attempting to define.
+It is said that you should not use the name of a thing in the definition of something you are attempting to define.
 But in this case, it is true that a church health assessment is a way that churches are assessed or measured to determine their health.
 The assessment may be the thesis of a book, a listing of healthy biblical attributes, or it may be a listing of attributes represented by an assessment survey.
 It may also include a set of tools or other exercises.
 Among evangelicals, it is always also some form of summary and representation of what our bibles say should comprise a church.